hariarchy/auto-annotated-portfolio/content/pages/projects/project-three.md

   naturally, effortlessly, in every moment I spend with you.
 I don’t just love you in the big, obvious ways.
 I love you in the quiet moments, when you’re not looking, when you don’t even realize how breathtaking you are.
-I love you in the way my eyes search for you in a crowded room, in the way I instinctively reach for your hand because that’s where it belongs.
+I love you in the in the way I instinctively reach for your hand because that’s where it belongs.
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg